`

 Salah is a gift

 When the Prophet (peace be on him) accompanied Jibril on the journey to Bait al Maqdis during the Isra, and then ascended to heaven during the he received the gift of salah.
-Just as you bring back souvenirs from your travels, he brought back the salah for the ummah.
+Just as you bring back souvenirs from your travels, he brought back the salah for the Ummah.

 The salah is a gift.
 And at the same time, it is a huge responsibility from Allah Almighty.
 It is on the shoulders of believers.
-Our salah is the only obligation which the Prophet (peace be on him) received one to one from Allah Almighty.
+Our salah is the only obligation which the Prophet (peace be on him) received one-to-one from Allah Almighty.
 All other obligations were received through a third person, from Jibril, but salah was commanded directly by Allah Almighty.
 The salah is thus light for the heart and nourishment for the soul.

 The salah is the ascension of the soul to its Lord